Sarmad426/DSA/2-Arrays/2-deletion/readme.md

 ## Algorithm

-Consider `arr` is a linear array with `n` elements and `k` is a positive integer such that `K<=N`.
+Consider `arr` is a linear array with `n` elements and `k` is a positive integer such that `K<=N`. k is the index from the value is to be removed.

->Following is the algorithm to delete an element available at the Kth position of LA.
+> Following is the algorithm to delete an element available at the Kth position of arr.

 ``` pseudo
 1. Start